AckerlyXu/heima/articles/site-recovery/site-recovery-migrate-aws-to-azure.md

-<properties
+---
-    pageTitle="Migrate VMs from AWS to Azure| Azure" description="This article describes how to migrate virtual machines running in Amazon Web Services (AWS) to Azure using Azure Site Recovery." services="site-recovery"
+title: Migrate VMs from AWS to Azure| Azure
+description: This article describes how to migrate virtual machines running in Amazon Web Services (AWS) to Azure using Azure Site Recovery.
-    documentationcenter=""
-    author="bsiva"
-    manager="jwhit"
-    editor="" />
-<tags
-    ms.assetid="ddb412fd-32a8-4afa-9e39-738b11b91118"
-    ms.service="site-recovery"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="backup-recovery"
-    ms.date="02/12/2017"
-    wacn.date=""
-    ms.author="bsiva" />
+services: site-recovery
+documentationcenter: ''
+author: bsiva
+manager: jwhit
+editor: ''

+ms.assetid: ddb412fd-32a8-4afa-9e39-738b11b91118
+ms.service: site-recovery
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: backup-recovery
+ms.date: 02/12/2017
+wacn.date: ''
+ms.author: bsiva
+---

 # Migrate virtual machines in Amazon Web Services (AWS) to Azure with Azure Site Recovery

-This article describes how to migrate AWS Windows instances to Azure virtual machines with the [Azure Site Recovery](/documentation/articles/site-recovery-overview/) service.
+This article describes how to migrate AWS Windows instances to Azure virtual machines with the [Azure Site Recovery](./site-recovery-overview.md) service.

 Migration is effectively a failover from AWS to Azure.
 You can't fail machines back, and there's no ongoing replication.
-This article describes the steps for migration in the Azure portal, and are based on the instructions for [replicating a physical machine to Azure](/documentation/articles/site-recovery-vmware-to-azure/).
+This article describes the steps for migration in the Azure portal, and are based on the instructions for [replicating a physical machine to Azure](./site-recovery-vmware-to-azure.md).

 Post any comments or questions at the bottom of this article, or on the [Azure Recovery Services Forum](https://social.msdn.microsoft.com/Forums/zh-cn/home?forum=hypervrecovmgr)